theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 Third, he touched particularly sensitive areas that people otherwise think twice about speaking in public.
 This led to people discussing this primarily in closed circles, in whispers.
 This added to the bit about the conspiracy theory, and ensured it spread a lot more, because we are suckers for conspiracy theories.

-Fourth, he put the government in a spot.
-He never mentioned anything about the Government of India, but merely implied that agencies such as the Intelligence Bureau were sleeping while 32,000 girls disappeared to ISIS camps right under their noses.
-He probably knew that when "Kerala" appears in the title, the politicians and others in Kerala will flare up, and people will only ask questions of it.
-Only those who did not sleep in their Civics classes would know that National Security comes under the Union List in the Constitution---with the Government of India having exclusive control over it.
+Fourth, he did not put the government in a spot.
+He never mentioned anything about the Government of India, except implying that _agencies_ such as the Intelligence Bureau were sleeping while 32,000 girls disappeared to ISIS camps right under their noses.
+He probably knew that when "Kerala" appears in the title, the politicians and others in Kerala will flare up and the politicians of Kerala will react.

+Only those who did not miss their Civics classes would know that National Security comes under the Union List in the Constitution---with the Government of India having exclusive control over it.

 He perhaps also knew that the incumbent administration at the Centre will keep mum because the narrative favours the most powerful political party there.
 More so when the narrative attacks a state which the party is trying to create its base in, and directly attacks Communism.

 Fifth, blame it on the absence of teachings of Hinduism in families.
 In broken Malayalam and Hindi, Gitanjali tells her father that because he did not teach her anything about the Hindu values and taught her only Communism, she ended up being manipulated by Asifa.
-This is a general (although wrong) belief in people's minds; why not play straight into it?
+This is a general belief in the insecure Hindu minds; why not play straight into it?

 Sixth, the film stars no major actors (except Devadarshini, perhaps).
 Even the lead actor is essentially a nobody, who has not appeared in any film of consequence or ever played a consequential role.
 Her acting skills are to blame for it, but whatever.
 Overall it means low expenditure on acting.